Finite time singularities to the 3D incompressible Euler equations for solutions in $C^{\infty}(\mathbb{R}^3 \setminus \{0\})\cap C^{1,\alpha}\cap L^2$: Introduction

-\begin{rem} The velocity field we construct is axi-symmetric flows without swirl, whose $z$ component is odd in $z$.
+\begin{rem} The velocity field we construct is an axi-symmetric flow without swirl, whose $z$ component is odd in $z$.
 Note that smooth axi-symmetric flows without swirl have global regularity, so our construction has the minimal number of singularities in the initial data. \end{rem}

 \begin{rem} In 1D we can show that our construction yields non-asymptotically self-similar solutions (section \ref{1DNonsim}).
 In 3D our solution possesses similar geometry, see section \ref{3DNonsim} for details. \end{rem}